hyperledger/firefly/docs/keyconcepts/broadcast.md

 ## Blockchain backed broadcast

-In order to maintain a complete history of all broadcast data for new members joining the network, FireFly uses the blockchain as the authoritative source of truth for broadcast data.
+In order to maintain a complete history of all broadcast data for new members joining the network, FireFly uses the blockchain to sequence the broadcasts with pinning transactions referring to the data itself.

 Using the blockchain also gives a global order of events for these broadcasts, which allows them to be processed by each member in a way that allows them